 When should I use a cool-mist humidifier versus a warm-mist humidifier for a child with a cold?

-For their safety, always use cool-mist humidifiers for children.
+For safety, always use cool-mist humidifiers for children.
 Hot water or steam from a warm-mist humidifier or steam vaporizer can burn a child if he or she gets too close.
-In the event of a spill, hot water might also burn.
+Hot water might also cause burns in the event of a spill.

 Humidifiers add moisture to the air.
 Cool-mist humidifiers may help ease coughing and congestion due to a cold.
 But more research is needed.
-Some research has found that heated humidifiers haven't helped cold symptoms.
+Some research has found that heated humidifiers don't help cold symptoms.

 Warm-mist and cool-mist humidifiers are equally effective in humidifying the air.
 By the time the water vapor reaches your child's lower airways, it's the same temperature regardless of whether it started out warm or cool.